 Over the past few weeks I’ve been carefully treating my left hand side of my face with Bioderma for nightly makeup removal, whilst my right has stayed using my tried and trusted Garnier.
 And when I say tried and tested, I just looked over my Empties since January last year and there’s been 5 full size bottles used up and 3 travel sized ones used up in that time.

-I wondered just how similar the two of these were, and there’s only one ingredient which matches up exactly, and that’s water.
+I wondered just how similar the two of these were, and there’s only two ingredients which matches up exactly.
 Whilst there are similar ingredients such as Glycols, they’re different types.
-I was kind of surprised that the Garnier one was less ingredient heavy out of the two, I was expecting that Bioderma might be the more streamlined, sophisticated solution – the plainer or them both.
+I was kind of surprised that the Garnier one was less ingredient heavy out of the two, I was expecting that Bioderma might be the more streamlined, sophisticated solution – the plainer of them both.

 Water (Aqua), PEG-6 Caprylic/Capric Glycerides, Propylene Glycol, Cucumis Sativus (Cucumber) Fruit Extract, Mannitol, Xylitol, Rhamnose, Fructooligosaccharides, Disodium EDTA, Cetrimonium Bromide.

 Aqua/Water, Hexylene Glycol, Glycerin, Disodium Cocoamphodiacetate, Disodium EDTA, Poloxamer 184, Polyaminopropyl Biguanide.